 Connection-oriented service is analogous to the telephone system that requires communication entities to establish a connection before sending data.
 TCP provides Connection-oriented services as does ATM, Frame Relay and MPLS hardware.
 It uses handshake process to establish the connection between the sender and receiver.

-- Step 1: Client requests server to set up a connection for transfer of data.
+- Client requests server to set up a connection for transfer of data.

-- Step 2: Server program notifies its TCP that connection can be accepted.
+- Server program notifies its TCP that connection can be accepted.

-- Step 3: The client sends a SYN segment to the server.
+- The client transmits a SYN segment to the server.

-- Step 4: The server sends SYN+ACK to the client.
+- The server sends SYN+ACK to the client.

-- Step 5: Client sends 3rd segment i.e. just ACK segment.
+- Client transmits 3rd segment i.e. just ACK segment.

 More precisely, it sets up a connection uses that connection then terminates the connection.

-Connection-oriented transport service first creates a virtual circuit between two remote entities.
+Connection-oriented transport service priorly constructs a virtual circuit between two remote devices.
 To this end, COTS makes four different kinds of services available to the upper layers:

 still, it is reliable.